alexporrello/DesktopPublisherAssistant/README.md

 # Desktop Publisher Assistant

 Desktop Publisher Assistant is a powerful organization tool for Desktop Publishers at National Instruments.
-This tol has been created to minimize mistakes, and because all of the information is stored locally on each user's machine, there is no security risk to National Instruments.
+This tool has been created to minimize mistakes, and because the information is stored locally on each user's machine, there is no security risk to National Instruments.

 ![](readme-images/program.PNG)

 ## Running Desktop Publisher Assistant

 Since the program is an executable .jar, the software does not require installation.
-In order to run the .jar, however, the Java Runtime Environment (JRE) must be installed on your system.
+To run the .jar, however, the Java Runtime Environment (JRE) must be installed on your system.
 In-depth instructions for installing the latest JRE can be found [here](https://www.ntu.edu.sg/home/ehchua/programming/howto/JDK_HowTo.html#jdk-install).

 Once you have installed the JRE: